-Initial forecasts suggested that Scotland's unemployment rate could rise to 7.6 per cent after the furlough scheme was scheduled to end in April 2021.
-However, the unemployment rate did not reach forecasted figures and at its highest during the pandemic, unemployment peaked at 4.9 per cent between May and July 2020.
-Since then, the unemployment rate has decreased and returned to pre-pandemic levels.
-Between December 2021 and February 2022, Scotland's unemployment rate was 3.5 per cent, 0.3 percentage points lower than that of the UK.
+Initial forecasts suggested that Scotland's unemployment rate could rise to 7.6 per cent after the furlough scheme was scheduled to end in April 2021.14 However, the unemployment rate did not reach forecasted figures and at its highest during the pandemic, unemployment peaked at 4.9 per cent between May and July 2020.15 Since then, the unemployment rate has decreased and returned to below prepandemic levels.
+Between January and March 2022, Scotland's unemployment rate was 3.2 per cent, 0.5 percentage points lower than that of the UK.

-During the pandemic, Scotland's employment rate decreased but remained high, bolstered by business and employment support schemes.
-Scotland's employment rate was 74.7 per cent between December 2021 and February 2022, lower than that of the UK (75.5 per cent).
-The employment rate has fallen by 0.3 percentage points compared to the previous quarter (September - November 2021).
+Scotland's employment rate was 75.6 per cent between January and March 2022, slightly lower than that of the UK (75.7 per cent).16 The employment rate has increased by 1.4 percentage points compared to the previous quarter (October - December 2021).

-Despite Scotland's low unemployment rate and relatively high employment rate, labour market participation declined, as the actual number of people in employment decreased compared to pre-pandemic levels, whilst there has been a notable increase in the number of economically inactive people in Scotland.
+Despite Scotland's low unemployment rate and relatively high employment rate, labour market participation declined over the pandemic, and there has been a notable increase in the number of economically inactive people17 in Scotland.

-Economic inactivity for people aged 16-64 has increased by 5.4 per cent over the course of pandemic.
-16 This level of economic inactivity means that approximately one in every four persons (16-64) were economically inactive in Scotland.
-Across the UK, the number of people who are economically inactive has also increased over the same period, but to a lesser extent.
-Economic inactivity in Scotland has been higher than in the UK since 2015/16, and this gap has widened throughout the pandemic.
+The number of economically inactivate people aged 16-64 has increased by 5.4 per cent over the course of pandemic,18 This level of economic inactivity means that approximately one in every four persons aged 16-64 were economically inactive in Scotland.
+Across the UK, the number of people who are economically inactive has also increased over the same period, but to a lesser extent, by 2.3 per cent.
+The rate of economic inactivity was higher in Scotland (23.8 per cent) compared to UK (21.8